cpske/programming1/git/git-assignment.md

 Answer these questions: [Git Sign-up](https://goo.gl/cwrBbW) (https://goo.gl/cwrBbW).
 Your score is based on completeness information in your Github account.

-## Problem 2: Create a Local Git Repo for Homework 1 and Push it to Github
+## Problem 2: Create a Git Repo for Homework 1 and Push it to Github

 1. Find your project for Homework 1 ("SKE Restaurant", elab #10).
 2. Create a git repository in that directory by running `git init`.
-3. Create a `.gitignore` file in your project directory to ignore Java class files and IDE project files.
-    See [Introduction to Git](intro-git) for what to put in `.gitignore`.
-    **Note:** `.gitignore` **must** be in the top-level project directory, **not** in the src/ directory.
-4. Create a `README.md` file describing the project.
+3. Create a `README.md` file describing the project.
 It must contain at least this info:
     ```
     # SKE Restaurant
     by Your Name